KBOct/KBOct.github.io/_posts/2019-01-19-binomial-option-pricing-in-python.md

 This is a faster version using the numba Just-In-Time compiling library available at [https://numba.pydata.org/](https://numba.pydata.org/)

-We just import the library and add a line to the previous function's definition:
+We just import the library and add a line on top of the previous function's definition:

 {% highlight python linenos %}
 import numba